-Rachel moved to Columbus the summer 2021 with her husband and two daughters, after almost 20 years of calling Los Angeles home.
+Rachel moved to Columbus in the summer of 2021 with her husband and two daughters, after almost 20 years of calling Los Angeles home.
 In LA she worked for a noted botanical garden in Education and Public Programming as a coordinator and educator.
 Rachel and her family are enjoying discovering the city and all it has to share.

 Rachel has been an admirer of the village since her parents put down roots here 20 years ago.
 "German Village has such a sense of place and an energy that is contagious."
-Ms. Lewellen is thrilled to begin her journey in the Columbus community as a part of the GVS team.
+She is thrilled to begin her journey in the Columbus community as a part of the GVS team.
 Rachel is enjoying getting to know the GV residents and how her experiences can help enhance the organization.

 Michael Cornelis is a former GVS board member and board member emeritus who is returning to the board after an 11-year pause.
-He is currently a member of the Parks and Public Spaces Committee (PPSC), chairperson of the GV FUN Committee, and player / manager of the German Village 9 vintage baseball club.
+He is currently a member of the Parks and Public Spaces Committee (PPSC), chairperson of the GV FUN Committee, and player/manager of the German Village 9 vintage baseball club.

 Michael and his wife, Susan Riley, served as Co-Chairs of the 2001 Haus und Garten tour, and have lived in German Village for 28 years.

 Bill Curlis has lived in German Village since 1990 and has been embedded in the neighborhood since.
 He has served the German Village Society in various capacities including Haus und Garten Tour and PreTour, Oktoberfest, Civic Relations, Historic Preservation Committee, Organizational Development Committee, Board of Trustees President and Secretary (where he is once again serving).
-Bill is also a regular weekend volunteer in the Meeting Haus Visitor’s Center.
+Bill is also a regular weekend volunteer at the Meeting Haus Visitor’s Center.

 In addition to an educational background that includes an MBA, Tim's work experience for over 25 years involved working with organizations that consisted of all-volunteer membership.
 Tim hopes to use both my work experience and my GVS experience, to continue advancing the organization’s efforts in preserving the historic character of German Village.

 Beth Burson has been a volunteer and advocate of the German Village Society for many years.
 Returning to Columbus in 2012 after living down south for several years, she was eager to dive back into her involvement in German Village.
-Beth organizes and run a neighborhood group called Prost, that meets once a month somewhere local to encourage neighbors to get to know one another and share opportunities of involvement in our community.
+Beth organizes and runs a neighborhood group called Prost, which meets once a month somewhere local to encourage neighbors to get to know one another and share opportunities for involvement in our community.
 Ms. Burson was on the New Membership Committee under Susan Sutherland, helping to welcome new members to the village as they arrive with a gift basket of goodies from local businesses.
 She has been a longtime volunteer with the German Village Haus Und Garten Tour, serving as House Captain for the past 5 years.
-Beth has also served on the planning committee for the Art Crawl, Monster Bash and Village Lights.
-Most recently, she helped to organize a Village Moms Group, so that new moms can connect and find ways to introduce their little ones as well get to know one another.
+Beth has also served on the planning committee for the Art Crawl, Monster Bash, and Village Lights.
+Most recently, she helped to organize a Village Moms Group, so that new moms can connect and find ways to introduce their little ones as well as get to know one another.
 Beth is a longtime volunteer in Frank Fetch Park, serving on the watering team to keep the park always looking its best.
 She is an active German Village Garten Club member.
-Advocating for the German Village community has been a long-time passion of Her's, and she look forward to finding new ways to promote growth and opportunity.
+Advocating for the German Village community has been a long-time passion of Hers, and she looks forward to finding new ways to promote growth and opportunity.

 Outside of German Village activities, Beth has actively served on the board for AAF Columbus, to cultivate professional growth and networking amongst other agency and marketing professionals in Columbus.
 She works downtown for a local advertising agency as a Media Buyer and Planner and loves her job along with the creative avenues it has provided.
 She also participates in a local book club with a few village ladies, Beth says, "Although in all honestly, we mostly just enjoy a good bottle of wine and each other’s company."